Montgomery St. Peter Montgomery St. Peter

 Places to Eat & Drink

-IJ Brewerey.
+IJ Brewery.
 A brewery and beer garden located next to a 16th century windmill.

 Bakers and Roasters.
 A brunch spot with all types of eggs inspired by different cultures, fruit dishes, vegetarian meals and strong coffee.
 We went for the banana nut French toast and eggs royal.